-The WriteOn! table facilitates weekly literacy programming at Stillwater, Oklahoma’s WONDERtorium children’s museum.
+The Word Up! table facilitates weekly literacy programming at Stillwater, Oklahoma’s WONDERtorium children’s museum.

-WriteOn! programming focuses on children between the ages of 4 and 12.
-Murray served as literacy sponsors at the WONDERtorium space on Tuesdays, from 3:00 - 5:00 pm.
-The main focus for the Spring 2016 programming was continued improvement in museum-inspired programming.
-We aimed to develop literacy activities inspired by and designed to incorporate the various play-spaces in the museum—a modification to encourage children to explore the space with intentions to write about their observations.
-Further, we also worked to design literacy activities in accord with Oklahoma PASS Skills that are required for early childhood development.
+Word Up! programming focuses on children between the ages of 4 and 12.
+The main focus for the program is continued improvement in museum-inspired programming.
+We aim to develop literacy activities inspired by and designed to incorporate the various play-spaces in the museum—a modification to encourage children to explore the space with intentions to write about their observations.
+Further, we work to design literacy activities in accord with Oklahoma PASS Skills that are required for early childhood development.

 Highland Park Elementary